-A few years ago, while I was pregnant with my second daughter I picked up some power tools and got determined to make her a house bed.
-That was my first ever build and it turned out fabulous.
-That bed survived a move and lasted for 3 years before we replaced it with a bunk bed (oh, I made that one too haha)
+A few years ago, while I was pregnant with my second daughter, I picked up some power tools and determined to make her a house bed frame.
+That was my first ever build, and it turned out fabulous.
+That bed survived a move and lasted for three years before we replaced it with a bunk bed (oh, I made that one, too haha)

-Since that bed, Iβve done a lot of projects but thatβs how it all started.
-This year I decided to take on a few projects for other people and got an order for a twin floor house bed, floor bed with rails, and a Montessori house bed in full size that you can see here.
+Since that bed, I’ve done a lot of projects, but that’s how it all started.
+This year I decided to take on a few projects for other people and got an order for a twin floor house bed, floor bed with rails, and a Montessori house bed frame in full size that you can see here.

 This time around I made step-by-step plans on how to build this bed and you can download them from my store.
 I appreciate your small support of my business.